arturonline/docs/web/php/classes.md

 }
 ```

-We can manually remove all references to aun object by using the `unset` function:
+We can manually remove all references to an object by using the `unset` function:

 ```php
 unset($object)